ct0381912/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds programmers that while efficiency is important, it should not be the primary focus during the early stages of development.
 Instead, concentrate on writing clear, maintainable, and correct code first.
 Refine and optimize only when necessary, based on data and profiling results.
 This helps to avoid wasting time optimizing parts of the code that have little impact on overall performance or might change in future iterations, thus preserving the integrity and readability of your software.

+# 2024-01-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and conciseness to create maintainable and scalable software.
+Remember that complex code might seem impressive, but it often leads to bugs, difficulty in understanding, and poor collaboration.
+Optimize for readability and write code that's easy to reason about."

+In practice, this means favoring well-named variables, avoiding unnecessary abstractions, breaking down complex problems into simpler functions or modules, following established conventions, and regularly refactoring your code to keep it clean and efficient.
+Always aim to make your code as simple as possible, but not simpler.